 - Left, Right & the Prospects for Liberty by Murray N. Rothbard (1965)

-- Basic Economics: A Citizen’s Guide to the Economy by Thomas Sowell (2000)
+- Basic Economics: A Citizen’s Guide to the Economy by Thomas Sowell (2000) – The economics they don’t but should teach you in school.

 - No Treason: The Constitution of No Authority by Lysander Spooner (1870) – Early American anarchist and abolitionist.

-- Some Remarks: Essays and Other Writing by Neal Stephenson (1994)
+- Some Remarks: Essays and Other Writing by Neal Stephenson (1994) – Some interesting essays about technology and other subjects by the great science fiction writer.

 - Emergency: This Book Will Save Your Life by Neil Strauss (2009) – A gonzo-Walden survivalist guide for the modern age.